keptn-contrib/notification-service/README.md

 # Contributions

-You are welcome to contribute using Pull Requests.
+You are welcome to contribute using Pull Requests against the **master** branch.
 Before contributing, please read our [Contributing Guidelines](CONTRIBUTING.md).

 # Travis-CI setup